Yashdhankecha/ReWear/CONTRIBUTING.md

 - Release notes
 - GitHub contributors page

-Thank you for contributing to Odoo Authentication System! 🎉
+Thank you for contributing to ReWear! 🎉